The sound system will meet the needs of a small, medium or large number of discerning guests, even if there is no 240V power available!

 Whilst the attached photo may look a bit untidy, it shows off the equipment setup mounted behind the PA and out of site.

-the system to provide additional volume if required.
 Sound quality is something often overlooked by celebrants and yet the words that are spoken must be heard clearly by all guests.

 The Happyday Celebrant prides himself on the PA system that comes as part of the package if requested.
 And it can all be powered by a battery and inverter so even if the lights go out – the sound will stay on!